crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Shared-resource clusters are a special category of clusters that allow
 better utilisation of resources.
+These cluster essentially share resources with
-Because of this they offer more cost-effective
+each other.
+Because of this they offer more cost-effective solution for
-solution for smaller teams and experimental deployments of low-traffic
+smaller teams and experimental deployments of low-traffic applications.
+They
-applications.
-They are limited to 2 CPUs, 2 GiB of memory and 4 GiB of storage.
+are limited to one node with 2 CPUs, 2 GiB of memory and 4 GiB of storage.

 ---